Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Related work

 \section{Related work}

 \paragraph{LLMs for Personalization.}

 LLMs demonstrate strong performance across domains~\citep{openai2024gpt4}, yet their outputs often diverge from user expectations because pre-training captures general rather than individual needs.
-Reinforcement Learning from Human Feedback (RLHF)~\citep{ouyang2022training} and Parameter-Efficient Fine-Tuning (PEFT) (e.g., LoRA~\citep{hu2022lora}) can align models with user preferences, but both require model fine-tuning and are impractical for end users who lack access to resources.
-A complementary direction personalizes LLMs through user profiles~\citep{salemi2024lamp}, built from prior user interactions or external signals.
-Leveraging user profiles has shown benefits across multiple tasks requiring personalization, such as recommendation \cite{penaloza2025tears}, text summarization~\citep{zhang2024personalsum}, question answering~\citep{wu2024understanding}, content generation~\citep{shen2024pmg}, and personalized chatbot interaction~\citep{jiang2025know}.
-Yet it remains unclear which user history records in a profile truly drive performance improvements, particularly in retrieval-augmented generation (RAG), where performance hinges on selecting semantically relevant context.
-Moreover, little analysis has been conducted on how to best select and compose user records into profiles with high personalization utility.
-Our work addresses this gap by studying how user profiles shape personalization in retrieval-augmented LLMs, and by proposing strategies for selecting user records to maximize downstream performance.
+Reinforcement learning from human feedback (RLHF)~\citep{ouyang2022training} is widely employed to align pre-trained models with user preferences; however, while parameter-efficient fine-tuning (PEFT) (e.g., LoRA~\citep{hu2022lora}) drastically lowers its training costs, the necessity of model fine-tuning remains an impractical barrier for individual end users.
+A complementary direction personalizes LLMs through user profiles~\citep{salemi2024lamp} constructed from prior user interactions.
+Integrating these profiles has demonstrated substantial benefits across various tasks requiring personalization, including recommendation~\citep{penaloza2025tears}, summarization~\citep{zhang2024personalsum}, question answering~\citep{wu2024understanding}, content generation~\citep{shen2024pmg}, and chatbot interaction~\citep{jiang2025know}.
+Yet, it remains unclear which specific user records within a profile truly drive performance improvements, particularly in retrieval-augmented generation (RAG), where efficacy hinges on retrieving semantically relevant context.
+Moreover, little analysis has been conducted on how to optimally select and assemble user records into profiles with high personalization utility.
+Our work addresses this gap by investigating how user profiles shape personalization in retrieval-augmented LLMs, and by proposing strategies for selecting user records to maximize downstream performance.